 Procedures and Criteria for Summer Research Projects Reviewed by the CURI Advisory Committee

-- March 19 – Faculty selections of student researchers finalized
+- Friday, March 2 – Faculty selections of student researchers finalized and students selected

-Following the January 17 deadline for faculty proposals, project descriptions will be reviewed by the CURI Faculty Advisory Panel.
+Following the December deadline for faculty proposals, project descriptions will be reviewed by the CURI Faculty Advisory Board.
 CURI will contact you if additional information is needed about your proposal during this process.
-Approved proposals will be posted online by February 14.
-Students will be invited to peruse the descriptions, identify the project or projects for which they would like to be considered, and apply for a summer research stipend ($430 per week plus housing for 9-10 weeks) online by February 28.
+Approved proposals will be posted online in January.
+Students will be invited to peruse the descriptions, identify the project or projects for which they would like to be considered, and apply for a summer research stipend ($440 per week plus housing for 9-10 weeks) online by February 16.
 At that time, CURI will provide you a list of students who expressed interest in your project and you can identify the student(s) with whom you would like to work.
 Please do not make promises to students.
+Due to the high demand for CURI positions, College funding will be reserved for students planning to enroll in the Fall following the CURI experience.

 Criteria for Funding from CURI